 commodity prices.
 When marginal costs are convex and increasing and demand is

-price variances that vary significantly and systematically with demand
+variances that vary significantly and systematically with demand conditions and

-conditions and the amount of inventory on hand.
-In brief, the prices of
+the amount of inventory on hand.
+In brief, the prices of storable, continuously

-storable, continuously produced commodities are highly volatile when demand and
+produced commodities are highly volatile when demand and supply conditions are

-supply conditions are tight but exhibit little volatility when supply is
+tight but exhibit little volatility when supply is abundant.
+Moreover, when

-abundant.
-Moreover, when there are both transitory and persistent demand
+there are both transitory and persistent demand shocks, spot-forward price

-shocks, spot-forward price correlations also vary systematically with market
+correlations also vary systematically with market conditions.
+These results

-conditions.
-These results have important implications for derivatives pricing.
+have important implications for derivatives pricing.
+Traditional commodity

-Traditional commodity options pricing models do not incorporate state-dependent
+options pricing models do not incorporate state-dependent volatilities and

-volatilities and correlations.
-In the storage economy simulated herein,
+correlations.
+In the storage economy simulated herein, constant volatility

 conditions.
 The constant volatility benchmark model grossly underprices options